How do you prepare my placenta?

 Will everything come with dosage instructions?

-Yes, as soon as you pay for services, you should receive an email with a beautifully illustrated e-book with dosage instructions, recipes and contact information.
+Yes, written instructions for storage, handling and ingestion are texted to the Client upon drop-off.
 When our Specialist drops off your capsules she can also review and answer any questions you might have.

 Do you pick up my placenta at the hospital?